22soulfan/WhirlyOS/README.md

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

-> **Warning:** The work on WhirlyOS is still ongoing, so please stay tuned for the first release of v1.0.
-There are problems while I'm trying to build the disk image in GitHub Codespaces, but don't worry, I'm trying to do my best.
+> **Note** I made lots of attempts to build WhirlyOS using 0x OS Builder.
+I have to test with Cubic next!

 ---